Texas Gov. Abbott launches task force to crack down on street takeovers after Austin chaos, police crisis

 APD Chief Joseph Chacon said that his department has been hamstrung by vacancy rates in recent years.

-"On any given night, we are going out understaffed right now," Chacon said at a press conference on Tuesday.
-"Because of that, I've had to be moving people from specialized units and from investigations back to patrol temporarily on a short term basis to answer 911 calls, and then go back to the regular assignments."
+"On any given night, we are going out understaffed right now," Chacon said Tuesday at a press conference.
+"Because of that, I've had to be moving people from specialized units and from investigations back to patrol temporarily on a short-term basis to answer 911 calls, and then go back to the regular assignments."

 CLICK HERE TO GET THE FOX NEWS APP